-Withdrawing from the University occurs when you voluntarily decide to leave Clemson and discontinue your degree program (as well as any assistantship or fellowship or other financial aid).
+Withdrawing from the University occurs when you voluntarily leave Clemson and discontinue your degree program (as well as any assistantship, fellowship, or other financial aid).
 This is different from a medical withdrawal or dropping a course.
 To withdraw from Clemson University, you should visit the Registrar's Withdrawal checklist and follow the instructions to effect immediate separation from the University.
 Withdrawal includes dropping all courses via iRoar, but you must notify Enrolled Student Services and your program coordinator as well.
-Note that if you have pending issues of concern, such as an academic integrity or community standards violation, the Graduate School may delay taking action on your request until those issues are settled.
+Note that if you have pending issues of concern, such as an academic integrity or community standards violation, the Graduate School may delay acting on your request until those issues are settled.
 The Graduate School reserves the right to dismiss a student rather than approving a withdrawal.

 For international students, withdrawing from Clemson University will likely have visa implications.
-Be sure to communicate with International Services prior to withdrawing.
+Be sure to communicate with International Services before withdrawing.